StereoSachiiii/StereoSachiiii/README.md

 -  I’m currently learning **LLVM,C++ and a bit of devops/infra**
 -  Learning C++ and performance related concepts trying to understand memmory/concurrency and operating systems.
 -  I will build things that are solved already to understand them and hopefully someday help the people that maintain these systems!
--  Looking towards a compiler/ Hpc career.
+-  Looking towards a compiler/ Hpc career or SRE/Devops .

 i like to build like a lotttttttttttttt